Machine Learning (In) Security: A Stream of Problems: On the Modeling of Security Tasks as Machine Learning Problems

+In some cases, the ML techniques present similar characteristics, such that they can be applied to multiple security tasks.
+For instance, clustering can be used as a classification approach in tasks ranging from (i) Adding malware variants to the same bucket for triaging; (ii) Adding security logs in a bucket of similar events; to (iii) Adding forensic evidence in similar buckets depending on the attacker authorship.
+In other cases, the nature of the ML solution must be as different from the others as the nature of the security task they need to solve.
+For instance, when malware analysts are reversing engineering samples, they want to know which strings are more informative about the malware nature.
+For that, they need a ranking algorithm, not a binary classifier.

-Identifying the correct \ac{ML} task associated to the security problem to be solved is essential to properly plan and evaluate experiments, as well as to understand the limitations of the proposed solutions.
-However, this identification is far from straightforward, and requires reasoning about multiple corner conditions.
-For instance, for the malware detection case, it is usual to find in the literature multiple solutions proposing a \ac{ML}-based engine to be applied by AVs.
-Most of these solutions are initially modeled as a classification problem (goodware vs. malware), which suffices for detection.
-In practice, AVs provides more than a detection label~\cite{BOTACIN2020101859}, they also attribute the malware sample to a family (e.g., ransomware, banker, so on) to present a family label, which is essential to allow incident response procedures.
-Therefore, a \ac{ML} engine for an AV should also be modeled as a family attribution problem, which requires not only classifying but also clustering procedures.
+\textbf{Challenge:} \ul{Selecting the proper ML task to solve the Security task.} Whereas multiple \ac{ML} tasks can be applied to security tasks, the identification of the right task for a given scenario is far from straightforward, and requires reasoning about multiple corner conditions, given that cybersecurity solutions are systems that may have multiple applications of ML integrated within a complex pipeline.
+For instance, for the malware detection case, it is usual to find in the literature multiple solutions proposing a \ac{ML}-based engine to be applied by antiviruses (AVs).
+Most of these solutions are initially modeled as a classification problem (goodware vs. malware), which suffices for the detection task, but does not cover AV operation as a whole.
+In practice, AVs provide more than detection labels~\cite{BOTACIN2020101859}, they also attribute malware samples to families (e.g., ransomware, banker, and so on) to present a family label, which is essential to allow incident response procedures.
+Therefore, a \ac{ML} engine~\cite{BOTACIN2022102500} for an AV should also be modeled as a family attribution problem, which requires the application of both classifying and clustering algorithms~\cite{10.1109/TDSC.2017.2739145}.